kkcam/graph-ismorphism/README.md

 This project requires the cryptominisat program to be available in the folder "/assets/sat/cryptominisat/build/cryptominisat5".
 (The gauss off build must be in the "/assets/sat/cryptominisat/build_gauss/cryptominisat5" folder).
 An untested built version is provided with the repo, which can be replaced.

 Nauty can be installed using 'sudo apt install nauty'.
-However, the program actually used is 'dreadnaut', which must be installed as a executable on the OS.
+However, the program actually used is 'dreadnaut', which must be installed as a executable on the OS (i.e. we should be able to run 'dreadnaut' from the terminal).

-Various other components, such as installing the plotting library and dretodot are not mentioned here.
+Various other components, such as installing the plotting library and python libraries are not mentioned here.

  ## How to use